Four layers. One civic infrastructure.

 A civic group concerned about local development uses Petition Scanner to analyze a circulating petition, tracks upcoming Planning Commission hearings through the Meeting Calendar, and uses the Representative Directory to contact their council member ahead of the vote.

-A journalist investigating campaign spending uses Campaign Finance to identify outside spending patterns on a contested ballot measure, then uploads related budget documents to Document Q&A to cross-reference financial claims — all without their research queries leaving the local server.
+A journalist investigating campaign spending uses Campaign Finance to identify outside spending patterns on a contested ballot measure, then uploads related budget documents to Document Q&A to cross-reference financial claims — all without their research queries leaving the node serving the newsroom.

 Built for real people